dchorrox/Battle-of-the-Neighborhood/README.md

 Methodology section which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why.

-**_For this report I used a few different maps that could help a new investor to decide the best neighborhood to open a restaurant in Toronto based on it's income, population and available competitors.
+**_For this report I wioll use a different maps to help investors  decide the best neighborhood to open a restaurant in Toronto based on it's income, population and available competitors.
 In order to do that I've used the 2016 Census information combined with choropleth maps to visually display the wealthier and more populational neighborhoods and Foursquare data to display the current restaurants in each region._**